New members join the Board of DirectorsDato: 22. September 2023

 “Man on the Moon” is a strategic collaboration between Business Hub Zealand, Copenhagen Capacity, DTU, RUC, Absalon, the business academy Zealand and of course the 20 nominated companies.
 The goal is to create the large companies of the future in Region Zealand.

-Business Hub Zealand has just appointed Waste Plastic Upcycling among ...
+Business Hub Zealand has just appointed Waste Plastic Upcycling among the regions most promising ...

 Results from ongoing production exceeds expectationsDato: 6.
 August 2021

 The good news is pouring out from the Waste Plastic Upcyclings (WPU) facility in Egeberg, Denmark.